hinto-janai/malvarma/src/before_we_start/what_things_mean.md

 All that is left is for you (your wallet) to authorize the transaction by "signing" it.

 Just like a check with a name and amount, a transaction can be created relatively easily - but without your signature it is not a "real" transaction.

+## 🔑 Spend/View key
+Monero wallets are made up of 4 keys:
+- Private spend key
+- Private view key
+- Public spend key
+- Public view key

+What each of these are used for is not too important for the purposes of this guide.

+The important thing to take away is that the **private spend key** is the only key that can spend funds.

+When you create a "view-only" wallet in Monero, it is a wallet that has access to all keys **except the private spend key**, thus it cannot spend funds (but it can see incoming funds just fine).

 ## 💽 Key Images & Outputs
 Again, what these things are is not too important for the purposes of this guide.